Office of the Vice President for

 - The committee reports to the Vice President for Enrollment Mgmt & Student Affairs

-- The committee is chaired by the Director of Student Life & Services and core members include:
+- The committee chair is appointed by the Vice President for Enrollment Mgmt. & Student Affairs and core members include:

 - Counselor/ Psychologist